 What orientation are the velocity, angular rate and matrix reported in?
 Refer to the header file example above.

-- The velocity data is reported in either XYZ or ENU coordinates (see section above).
+- The velocity data is reported in either XYZ or ENU coordinates, Vector coordinate system (see section above).

-- DeltaAngle is reported in XYZ coordinates, relative to the Vector coordinate system.
+- DeltaAngle is reported in XYZ coordinates, in IMU coordinate system.

-- DeltaVelocity is reported in XYZ coordinates, relative to the Vector coordinate system.
+- DeltaVelocity is reported in XYZ coordinates, in IMU coordinate system.